google/digitalbuildings/README.md

 # Digital Buildings Ontology

 The Digital Buildings ontology is an open-source, Apache-licensed development effort to create a uniform schema for representing metadata in Google's buildings real estate portfolio.
-It is inspired from [Project Haystack](https://project-haystack.org/tag) and [BrickSchema](https://brickschema.org/).
+It is inspired by [Project Haystack](https://project-haystack.org/tag) and [BrickSchema](https://brickschema.org/).

 This repository tracks the main schema development of the Digital Buildings Ontology.